Alessandro Bastoni: Senior

 In September 2020, Bastoni received his first call up to the senior Italy squad from coach Roberto Mancini for UEFA Nations League matches against Bosnia Herzegovina and the Netherlands.
 He made his senior debut for Italy on 11 November, starting in a 4–0 friendly victory against Estonia in Florence.

 In June 2021, Bastoni was included in Italy's squad for UEFA Euro 2020.
 He made his first and only appearance of the tournament in Italy's final group match, starting in a 1–0 victory against Wales in Rome on 20 June, resulting in the country to finish on top of their group.
 On 11 July, Bastoni won the European Championship with Italy following a 3–2 penalty shoot-out victory against England at Wembley Stadium in the final after a 1–1 draw in extra-time.
 On 14 June 2022, in Italy's fourth group match of the UEFA Nations League, Bastoni scored his first international goal in a 5–2 away loss against Germany.

 In June 2024, Bastoni was included in Italy's final squad for UEFA Euro 2024 by manager Luciano Spalletti.
 On 15 June, in Italy's opening group match of the tournament against Albania, he scored Italy's temporary equaliser as they came from behind to win the match 2–1.
 Italy was eliminated from the tournament in the round of 16 following a 2–0 loss to Switzerland.
+Italy was eliminated from the World Cup after he received a red card in the playoff final, where Bosnia eventually defeated Italy on penalties.